 - experience less burnout, stress and vicarious trauma as caregivers and front line workers.

-Fortunately mindfulness and self-compassion are skills anyone can learn.
-Join us for our fall scheduled Mindful Self-Compassion Skills Training programs.
+Join us for our next scheduled Mindful Self-Compassion Skills Training program